mxro/maxrohde-web/content/posts/2015/2015-01-26-free-pdf-printing-for-windows-without-adware/index.md

 ---
-title: 'Free PDF Printing for Windows without Adware'
-date: '2015-01-26'
+blog: maxrohde.com
 categories:
-  - 'productivity'
+- productivity
+coverImage: freepdf-print.png
+date: "2015-01-26"
 tags:
-  - 'tools'
+- tools
-coverImage: 'freepdf-print.png'
+title: Free PDF Printing for Windows without Adware
 ---

 Printing from any windows application to a PDF printer is not supported in the most recent Windows versions by default.